 The Anne H. Scott Memorial Undergraduate Scholarship in Chinese Studies is funded through the Anne H. Scott Endowment in Chinese Studies at IEAS, a gift of Hugh A. Scott in memory of his late wife, Anne H. Scott (née Anne Hanrahan), and her dedication to Chinese historical studies.
 The Scholarship supports an undergraduate student emphasizing Chinese studies at UC Berkeley.
-It is intended to assist students who have studied the Chinese language who wish to use their language training to study Chinese history or culture, or to translate historical texts.
-Each year two awards of $3,000 are available.
+It is intended to assist students who have studied the Chinese language and who wish to use their language training to study Chinese history or culture, or to translate historical texts.
+One award of $2,500 is available.

 Criteria and Eligibility

 The Anne H. Scott Scholarship in Chinese Studies is awarded annually to undergraduate student(s) in good standing who demonstrate outstanding academic promise.
 All currently-enrolled UC Berkeley undergraduates are eligible to apply, and they must be enrolled during the award period.
 Non-resident, resident and international students are eligible.
 Students must have studied at least one year of Chinese language (or have equivalent background), and must propose a project or academic course of study that involves study of Chinese history or culture, or a translation from Chinese.
 Students can be majors in any field or undeclared, as long as a suitable project is proposed.
 Projects can be course-related or extra-curricular.

 The scholarship is awarded in the spring term for use (normally) during the following summer and/or fall term.
 The award will be announced by late April, and will be disbursed as a stipend before the summer begins.